CFDs in Detail

-What separates CFD trading from traditional types of investments is the ability to “trade on margin.”
+What separates spread betting from traditional types of investment is the ability to trade ‘on margin’.
 Margin trading allows you to command larger position sizes using only a small deposit.
-For example, when trading on 10:1 margin, clients are only required to deposit 10% of the total value of the position.
-If you are interested in buying $100 in Microsoft stock, for example, you will only need to deposit $10 for that trade.
+For example, when trading on 10:1 margin, you only need to deposit 10% of the total value of the position.
+You could open a position worth $100 in Microsoft stock and only deposit $10 for that trade.

-When trading on margin (also referred to as taking on a “leveraged” position), clients may be able to greatly enhance the profit potential since position sizes can be much larger than the size of your deposit.
-It should be noted though that margin trading creates an equally large possibility for losses, if the price moves in an unfavourable direction.
-Experienced traders generally recommend that margin trading and position sizes are approached with a conservative mindset.
+When trading on margin (also known as taking a ‘leveraged’ position) you can greatly enhance the potential return on your capital.
+You should note though that margin trading creates an equally large possibility for losses, if the price moves in an unfavourable direction.
+Experienced traders generally recommend that margin trading is approached with a conservative mindset.

 How to calculate Initial Margin (IM)

 The Initial Margin (IM) is the amount of unencumbered trading resources required to open each trade.
 The minimum IM is the minimum Initial Margin required to open a particular trade.
 You can calculate the minimum level of funds required to open a new position by multiplying the minimum IM by your risk per point/pip.
 For example, the current minimum IM for the UK 100 cash index is 30, so if you wish to trade five CFD contracts (i.e. £5 per point) you need a minimum of £150 available funds on your account (30 x £5 = £150).